Advisor OS LLC Invests $531,000 in Meta Platforms, Inc. (NASDAQ:META)

-Advisor OS LLC purchased a new position in shares of Meta Platforms, Inc. (NASDAQ:META – Free Report) in the 1st quarter, HoldingsChannel.com reports.
-The firm purchased 2,506 shares of the social networking company’s stock, valued at approximately $531,000.
+Advisor OS LLC bought a new position in Meta Platforms, Inc. (NASDAQ:META – Free Report) during the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor bought 2,506 shares of the social networking company’s stock, valued at approximately $531,000.

-Several other large investors also recently modified their holdings of META.
-Fairfield Bush & CO. purchased a new stake in shares of Meta Platforms during the 1st quarter worth approximately $66,000.
-Mirae Asset Global Investments Co.
-Ltd. boosted its holdings in Meta Platforms by 12.5% in the 1st quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 2,244,201 shares of the social networking company’s stock worth $499,020,000 after buying an additional 249,926 shares during the period.
-Ergoteles LLC boosted its holdings in Meta Platforms by 284.0% in the 1st quarter.
-Ergoteles LLC now owns 3,356 shares of the social networking company’s stock worth $746,000 after buying an additional 2,482 shares during the period.
-First Western Trust Bank bought a new position in Meta Platforms in the 1st quarter worth approximately $813,000.
-Finally, Oxford Financial Group Ltd. boosted its holdings in Meta Platforms by 26.9% in the 1st quarter.
-Oxford Financial Group Ltd. now owns 1,888 shares of the social networking company’s stock worth $420,000 after buying an additional 400 shares during the period.
-Hedge funds and other institutional investors own 62.54% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently made changes to their positions in META.
+Geode Capital Management LLC bought a new position in shares of Meta Platforms in the fourth quarter worth approximately $5,424,543,000.
+Norges Bank bought a new position in shares of Meta Platforms in the fourth quarter worth approximately $4,223,148,000.
+Price T Rowe Associates Inc. MD bought a new position in shares of Meta Platforms in the fourth quarter worth approximately $4,220,171,000.
+Morgan Stanley bought a new position in shares of Meta Platforms in the fourth quarter worth approximately $4,072,543,000.
+Finally, Moneta Group Investment Advisors LLC purchased a new position in shares of Meta Platforms during the fourth quarter valued at approximately $1,796,633,000.
+Institutional investors own 62.54% of the company’s stock.

-META has been the subject of several analyst reports.
-Wolfe Research raised their price objective on shares of Meta Platforms from $300.00 to $330.00 in a report on Wednesday, June 14th.
-Guggenheim raised their price objective on shares of Meta Platforms from $240.00 to $320.00 and gave the stock a “buy” rating in a report on Thursday, April 27th.
-Morgan Stanley raised their price objective on shares of Meta Platforms from $250.00 to $300.00 and gave the stock an “overweight” rating in a report on Thursday, April 27th.
-92 Resources reaffirmed a “maintains” rating on shares of Meta Platforms in a report on Thursday, April 27th.
-Finally, Royal Bank of Canada raised their price target on shares of Meta Platforms from $225.00 to $285.00 and gave the company an “outperform” rating in a report on Thursday, April 27th.
-Three research analysts have rated the stock with a sell rating, seven have assigned a hold rating, thirty-nine have issued a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average target price of $259.00.
+Several research analysts have recently weighed in on the stock.
+Huber Research raised shares of Meta Platforms from a “neutral” rating to an “overweight” rating in a report on Thursday, April 27th.
+Wolfe Research boosted their price objective on shares of Meta Platforms from $300.00 to $330.00 in a report on Wednesday, June 14th.
+Credit Suisse Group boosted their price objective on shares of Meta Platforms from $251.00 to $277.00 and gave the company an “outperform” rating in a report on Thursday, April 27th.
+Rosenblatt Securities upped their target price on shares of Meta Platforms from $263.00 to $333.00 in a report on Friday.
+Finally, Robert W. Baird upped their target price on shares of Meta Platforms from $220.00 to $260.00 and gave the company an “outperform” rating in a report on Thursday, April 27th.
+Three research analysts have rated the stock with a sell rating, seven have assigned a hold rating, thirty-nine have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average target price of $259.00.

 Meta Platforms, Inc engages in the development of products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and wearables worldwide.
 It operates in two segments, Family of Apps and Reality Labs.
 The Family of Apps segment offers Facebook, which enables people to share, discuss, discover, and connect with interests; Instagram, a community for sharing photos, videos, and private messages, as well as feed, stories, reels, video, live, and shops; Messenger, a messaging application for people to connect with friends, family, communities, and businesses across platforms and devices through text, audio, and video calls; and WhatsApp, a messaging application that is used by people and businesses to communicate and transact privately.